Jinny (wrestler): Westside Xtreme Wrestling (2016–2017)

 In 2016, Jinny debuted for German wrestling promotion, Westside Xtreme Wrestling (wXw) and defeating Black.
 Later that same night, she was defeated by Alpha Female in a Fatal 4-Way match that also included Shanna and Melanie Gray.

 In 2017, Jinny defeated Thunder Rosa.

 WWE (2017–2023)

-Signed and early appearances (2017–2018)
+Early appearances (2017–2018)

-In April 2017, Jinny took part in WWE's WrestleMania 33 Axxess, where she was defeated by Toni Storm on two days of the axxess.
+In April 2017, Jinny took part in WWE's WrestleMania 33 Axxess, where she was defeated by Toni Storm on two consecutive days.

 A little over a year later, in June 2018, it was announced that WWE had signed her to a contract.
 Around that time, Jinny was announced as one of the four women who would compete in a Fatal 4-Way match to determine the number one contender for the NXT Women's Championship on Day 1 of United Kingdom Championship Tournament.
 At the event, Jinny was injured during the match, forcing her out of it and the match was later reverted to a triple threat match between Storm, Killer Kelly and Isla Dawn.

 In July, Jinny took part of the 2018 Mae Young Classic, where she was defeated in the first round by her rival Storm.